Israel has carried out a strike inside Iran, US official tells CNN, as region braces for further escalation - KESQ

 Israel’s bombardment and siege of Gaza has killed more than 33,000 Palestinians, according to Palestinian officials, caused widespread destruction of the enclave and sparked a humanitarian crisis where more than 1 million people face ‘catastrophic’ levels of hunger.

-Prior to Friday’s Israeli strike, the US expectation was the country would not target Iran’s civilian or nuclear facilities, another senior US official told CNN.
+Prior to Friday’s Israeli strike, the US expectation was the country would not target Iran’s civilian or nuclear facilities, the senior US official told CNN.

 CNN has previously reported that Israel told the US its response would be limited in scope.
 US intelligence had suggested Israel was weighing a narrow and limited strike inside Iran because they feel like they have to respond with a kinetic action of some kind given the unprecedented scale of the Iranian attack

-The range of targets was “never specified in precise terms but nuclear and civilian locations were clearly not in that category,” the second official added.
+The range of targets was “never specified in precise terms but nuclear and civilian locations were clearly not in that category,” the senior official added.

 Calls for restraint